Sukhbir Singh Badal: Controversies

-Issues
+Encounters and Extrajudicial Killings

+Sukhbir Singh Badal employed many officers who were part of the killing and false encounters of innocent Sikhs, including promoting Mohammad Izhar Alam and Sumedh Singh Saini to high positions along with hundreds of others.
+Izhar Alam had a private army of men who killed innocent people on the behest of the Indian Government known as the “Alam Special Forces”.
+Badal had promoted Sumedh Saini in the police who later had ordered the firing on innocent Sikhs in the Kotkapura incident.

+Kotkapura Firing

 Many Sikhs protested against him for the Kotkapura firing case and asked him to apologise publicly, the Shiromani Akali Dal (Sanyukt) separated from the main Shiromani Akali Dal for the same reason.
 In late 2023 he made a public apology to all Sikhs in front of the Akal Takht declaring that he would imprison the culprits if the Shiromani Akali Dal ever came to power in Punjab.
-Many politicians from the Shiromani Akali Dal (Sanyukt) and Delhi Sikh Gurdwara Management Committee rejoined the mainstream Shiromani Akali Dal, such as Manjit Singh GK, Harpal Singh Jalla, Amrik Singh Janaitpur, Harpreet Singh Garcha, Jagdish Singh Garcha rejoined his party.
+Many politicians from the Shiromani Akali Dal (Sanyukt) and Delhi Sikh Gurdwara Management Committee rejoined the mainstream Shiromani Akali Dal, such as Manjit Singh GK, rejoined his party.

+Orbit Aviation Incident

 In April 2015, a teenage girl died and her mother was seriously injured when they were molested and thrown from a running bus near Gil village in Moga district.
 The bus was operated by Orbit Aviation, a company in which Badal has stake.
 Subsequently, it was revealed by news reports that the Chief Minister of Punjab gave the girl's father ₹3 million in compensation.

-Desolated by Akal Takht
+Tankhaiya Declaration by Akal Takht

-On 13 December 2024, November Akal takht Jathedar ("supreme spokesman or issuer of Sikh affairs") released an alteration within the presentment of other prudent leaders of Shiromani Akali Dal (SAD) after allegedly declaring him as Tankhaiya and pervasively from today onward, no Sikh can communicate with or maintain relationships with one who is declared tankhaiya till their "atonement".
+On 13 December 2024, November Akal takht Jathedar ("supreme spokesman or issuer of Sikh affairs") released an alteration within the presentment of other prudent leaders of Shiromani Akali Dal after declaring him as a Tankhaiya and pervasively from today onward, no Sikh can communicate with or maintain relationships with one who is declared tankhaiya till their "atonement", which he did after service at the Golden Temple for a week.